FAQs for Spring 2021 Semester

 We will continue to communicate accurate and timely information via our widener.edu/coronavirus webpage; campus email and newsletters; Widener Facebook, Twitter, and Instagram accounts; and virtual town halls

-No. Parking permits will not be required for the Fall semester.
+No. Parking permits will not be required for the Spring semester.

 No, few offices will be staffed in person.
 Most offices will be working entirely remotely and the focus will continue to be on achieving work outcomes, not physical presence.
 If you need to reach a specific office, please call or email the office rather than going to their physical location.

 Yes.
 The bookstore will be open beginning January 11.
 For hours, visit their website.

 We plan to reopen the Pride Recreation Center on February 1.
 Additional details on operating hours will be shared via my.Widener.edu.

 We will hold all meetings virtually with the exception of approved classes, labs, clinical experiences, and activities.

 Widener intends to have team workouts provided it is safe to do so.
 We are monitoring decisions by the Mid-Atlantic Conference regarding winter and spring athletic competition.

 We are continuing to monitor all guidelines around in-person gatherings.

 As soon as we have celebration specifics ready to share, we will post them on the university's commencement website.